AI Keyboards vs. Traditional Keyboards in 2026

 • Battery efficiency - No AI processing means less power consumption

 Traditional mechanical keyboards, with their distinctive "clicky" sound and tactile response, have experienced a renaissance in recent years.
 Enthusiast communities have grown around collecting, customizing, and even building mechanical keyboards.
-The market for high-end traditional keyboards has actually expanded, with some premium models fetching prices over $300.
+The market for high-end traditional keyboards has actually expanded significantly in 2026, with some premium models fetching prices over $500.
+The trend toward customization has spawned an entire ecosystem of artisan keycaps, specialty switches, and custom PCBs that allow users to create truly personalized typing experiences.

 I've personally used both types extensively, and there's somethin' special about the feel of a quality mechanical keyboard that AI keyboards just can't replicate.
 When I'm coding for hours, nothing beats the consistent feedback and reliability of my trusty mechanical keyboard.